SardarSaqibKhan/Data-Science-and-Decision-Making-1/README.md

 # Data-Science-and-Decision-Making
-here it will be listed the assignments and information about them
+-all assignment will be listed here

-# Assignment 1   25 feb 2021 submission date
+# Assignment#1 submission date 25 feb 2021
-open assignment 1 folder to see further details
+open assignment 1 folder to see further details about assignment 1